simonittensammer/cameleon/docu/technologies.md

 - #### pure js
 	- We are very excperienced with it
 	- It is easy to personalize
-	- takes up very little space
+	- Takes up very little space

 - GOHUGO
 	- New syntax